bitcoin-hivemind/testnet-canonical/README.md

   rm -rf ~/.hivemind/
   ```

-3. Remove the directory to which you have built hivemind, re download the source code and build it fresh again using the [Fullnode setup guide](https://github.com/bitcoin-hivemind/hivemind/blob/master/doc/fullnode-setup.txt)
+3. Remove the directory to which you have built hivemind.

+4. re download the source code and build it fresh again using the [Fullnode setup guide](https://github.com/bitcoin-hivemind/hivemind/blob/master/doc/fullnode-setup.txt)